Not so resilient filesystem

 Firmware Upgrade

-Fast-forward to today.
-We were upgrading firmware again, this time with a Dell engineer watching.
+Fast-forward to yesterday.
+We were upgrading firmware again, this time with a Dell engineer onsite.
 Guess what?

 We lost another volume.